-Childhood hypertension has reached epidemic proportions worldwide, largely associated with the rising prevalence of childhood obesity.^[23-27] The prevalences of systolic and diastolic hypertension in the present study were 5.3% and 4%, respectively while those of systolic and diastolic preprehypertension were 16.7% and 7.7%, respectively supporting this trend.
-In another developing country, overall prevalences of 3.4% and 10.6% were reported for hypertension and prehypertension, respectively.^[27] This supports the recent global attention on the need for routine blood pressure measurement in childhood to enable prompt diagnosis and intervention.
-The BPHR is a recently identified screening tool for childhood hypertension Ladapo, et al.: Blood pressure to height ratio in hypertension
+Childhood hypertension has reached epidemic proportions worldwide, largely associated with the rising prevalence of childhood obesity.
+[23],[24],[25],[26],[27] The prevalences of systolic and diastolic hypertension in the present study were 5.3% and 4%, respectively while those of systolic and diastolic preprehypertension were 16.7% and 7.7%, respectively supporting this trend.
+In another developing country, overall prevalences of 3.4% and 10.6% were reported for hypertension and prehypertension, respectively.
+[27] This supports the recent global attention on the need for routine blood pressure measurement in childhood to enable prompt diagnosis and intervention.
+The BPHR is a recently identified screening tool for childhood hypertension and prehypertension.
+It is proposed that this tool will significantly improve hypertension detection rates by simplifying diagnosis, in contrast to the current cumbersome process that requires referral to age and sex-specific charts for each child seen.
+[4]